 Vertical Root Fracture

-These type of cracks start at the root of the tooth and extend to the chewing surface.
+These types of cracks start at the root of the tooth and extend to the chewing surface.
 These fractures often present no symptoms, and may not be discovered until the surrounding gum or bone become infected.
-The reason is that many fractures starting in the root of a tooth are in root canaled teeth, especially those with posts in them.
+The reason is that many fractures starting in the root of a tooth are in root-canaled teeth, especially those with posts in them.

 Dr. Brusky will use trans-illumination to determine whether or not the tooth is cracked.
 This is done by shining a light through the tooth and looking for a dark line.
 The beam of light will continue to penetrate through until it meets space, then the light will reflect.
 If the enamel and dentin are intact, the light will go all the way through.
 If a fracture or crack is present, it will bend, and a dark line will be seen.
 Some cracks in teeth cannot be seen until the old filling (usually silver) is removed from the tooth, which then reveals the cracks under cusps or in the floor of the tooth.
 Probing the gums around a tooth can identify fractures in the roots as well.